remixlabs/wasicaml/README.md

  - `wasi_objdump`
  - `wasi_ranlib`
  - `wasi_strip`
- - `run`
+ - `wasi_run`

 Here, `wasi_cc` is a specially configured Clang compiler that uses a special version of Musl as `libc`.
 The .o files and the final executables are WebAssembly modules.

-Our wrapper also prepends a little Shell script to the executables so that the files can be directly run on the host system:
+Our wrapper also prepends a preamble to the executables so that the files can be directly run on the host system.
+This preamble is equivalent to these two lines of Shell code (but actually a real executable):

 ```
 #! /bin/sh